Osaka Prefecture

 Maishima Incineration Plant: World’s Prettiest Garbage Facility?

 Mishima sits on a manmade island in Osaka Bay.
 This island is known for its beautiful lily garden and the giant stadium for Osaka’s basketball team, Edessa.
-However, another attraction of this island is Maishima Incineration Plant.
+However, another attraction of this island is the Maishima Incineration Plant.
 Yes, a garbage-burning facility!
 It may sound weird, but his plant is very interesting because of its unique design.
 The plant looks so unusual that some people mistake it for part of the nearby Universal Studio Japan.

 About the Maishima Incineration Plant